 Digitigrade Gait | 3 |

-- Here’s how to spend your Skill Points in this Diablo 4 best Druid build.
+- Here’s how to spend your Skill Points in my best Druid build for Diablo 4.
 First, max out your Basic Skill, then spend some on Shred and upgrade it to the max.

 - Once you have enough Passives and have built all your Active Skills, you can rank your Shred to 5.

 - Then, do a back-and-forth with all the Passives, ranking them up in one go or one after the other.
-Passives such as Ancestral Fortitude and Digitigrade Gait should be built last and can even be swapped out for ranking up your Active Skills.
+Passives such as Ancestral Fortitude and Digitigrade Gait should be built last and can even be swapped out to rank up your Active Skills.

 Gear And Weapons